op200/EasyRip/README.md

 If you want to add or modify translation, edit the `easyrip/easyrip_mlang`

-Or add translate file, see [Wiki](https://github.com/op200/EasyRip/wiki/Language-file) for details
+Or add translation file, see [Wiki](https://github.com/op200/EasyRip/wiki/Language-file) for details